-Since it was established in 1988, Indecon has provided exceptionally high quality and independent economic advice to voluntary organisations, government departments, local authorities and other clients.
-Indecon (Ireland) is a constituent firm within the Indecon International Economic Consultancy Group.
-The firm has advised government departments under every government and is politically non-aligned.
+Indecon is a leading independent economic research organisation.
+Since it was established in 1988, Indecon has provided exceptionally high quality and independent economic research to voluntary organisations, government departments, local authorities and other clients.
+Indecon (Ireland) is a constituent organisation within the Indecon International Economic Practice.
+Indecon has advised government departments under every government and is politically non-aligned.
 Independent research has highlighted the quality of Indecon's analysis and the independence of the advice provided.

-Indecon continues to assist clients in the public and private sectors by providing independent and neutral advice applying sophisticated economic analysis.
+Indecon assists clients in the public and private sectors by providing independent and neutral advice applying sophisticated economic analysis.
 Indecon staff have published high quality academic work including numerous books on economic policy issues.
-These include International Perspectives on the Irish Economy which included contributions from the Nobel Prize Winner Kenneth Arrow, and from Paul Krugman who more recently won the Nobel Prize in Economics.
+These include International Perspectives on the Irish Economy, which included contributions from the Nobel Prize Winner Kenneth Arrow, and from Paul Krugman who more recently won the Nobel Prize in Economics.
 All of the proceeds from the sale of this book were provided to Focus Ireland, a leading charity for the homeless in Ireland.

-In December 2010 three of Indecon's economists and partners, Alan Gray, Greg Swinand and William Batt, co-authored the major new book, Economic Analysis of Ireland's Comparative Advantages for Foreign Investment.
+Examples of our research publications include the major book, Economic Analysis of Ireland's Comparative Advantages for Foreign Investment, which was co-authored by three of Indecon's economists, Alan Gray, Greg Swinand and William Batt.
 This indicated that, given the scale of the challenges facing the Irish economy and the policy errors in other areas, the importance of keeping existing investment is clear.
-All of the sales proceeds from this are for Focus Ireland charity.
+All of the sales proceeds from this are for the Focus Ireland charity.

-Many of Indecon's projects have been published by clients including studies for Amnesty International, The National Disability Authority, Special Olympics Ireland, the Sports Council as well as for various government departments and other clients.
+Many of Indecon's projects have been published by clients including studies for Amnesty International, The National Disability Authority, Special Olympics Ireland, the Sports Council as well as for various government departments and other clients, including the European Commission.